 In the past, I’ve always chosen a series of ice breakers (even though it’s way outside of my comfort zone) and a History of Me project.
 I felt like the safest topic for a student was writing about one’s own life.
 I believed that this was a great chance to affirm a student’s identity and build a class community.

-Eventually, I gave the students other options.
+This year, however, I gave the students other options.
 Instead of creating a History of Me presentation, I told them they could geek out about something that they’re interested in.
 I called it the Geek Out Project.
 It was a horrible title, but it worked.

 I started with these questions: